ofmert/e-commerce-sql-demonstration/README.md

 # e-commerce-sql-demonstration
 In this repository you can find a small project in which I demonstrate what can be done with SQL.
 I created two tables (transactions and productCatalog) and inserted some rows into both of them.
-Afterwards, I write some queries to answer the stated questions.
+Afterwards, I wrote some queries to answer the stated questions.